 Antarctica remains the ultimate adventure.
 It is the only uninhabited continent, and you will not find comfortable hotels or tourist activities here.
 Instead, you will find truly remote wilderness, perhaps the last really untamed place on Earth.

 The best way to visit is on a cruise, which you can book during the season from November to March.
 This really is another world, and it’s something you should definitely see if you get the chance.

 #6 Hike into the Grand Canyon

 The Grand Canyon in Arizona is one of the greatest natural wonders on Earth, and it truly is a sight to behold.
-Simply gaze at the sight and watch the colours change as the sun progresses from morning to evening, and your trip will be worthwhile.
+Simply gaze at the sight and watch the colors change as the sun progresses from morning to evening, and your trip will be worthwhile.
 But for one of the best ways to see it, consider hiking down to the bottom.

 This is a serious hike, so don’t go in unprepared.
 It can get incredibly hot during the day, and you should not try to get right down to the bottom and back up again in a day.
 You could opt for the South Kaibab Trail or the Bright Angel Trail, which are both maintained.
 Just make sure you prepare properly, and there is no better way to enjoy the spectacle.

 These Are Just the Start…

 These seven adventures will provide anyone with enough thrills to last a lifetime – but the truth is that they are just the start.
 To this list you could add diving in the Great Barrier Reef, canoeing down the Amazon, seeing mountain gorillas in Rwanda, driving America’s Route 66, running the Marathon des Sables and many more.